elsassph/haxe-modular/doc/how.md

 and FP language features.
 The compiler stays very fast, even with massive codebases.

 The compiler transpiles your Haxe code into regular ES5 code - think like Babel or TypeScript.
+The generated code is very fast, compact and easy to read.

 Haxe-JS doesn't include any "magic" features: it gives access to the HTML5 or nodejs APIs.